Flow and thermal modelling of the argon volume in the DarkSide-20k TPC: Single-phase case

 To further simplify the complexity of the problem, we proceed with a uniform mean temperature for the cathode window underside instead of using the actual temperature distribution visible in figure~\ref{fig:cathode_temperatures}~(right): the rounded nominal cathode window underside temperature used in the following is $\SI{89}{K}$.
 This impacts the resulting convection cell in the TPC just as the constant-thickness treatment of the cathode window.
 We discuss this in the context of the convection pattern below.

 In figure~\ref{fig:Temperature_spatial_distribution_with_heat}~(top) the TPC temperature maps at nominal bottom photoelectronics heat are presented.
 As anticipated from experience with large LAr volumes~\cite{DUNE:2021hwx}, the result shows almost no temperature inhomogeneity in the bulk, featuring fluctuations of a few millikelvin.
 Only in proximity of boundary interfaces, in particular at the cathode, the inlets, around the wire grid frame and behind the reflector panels, gradients of a few tens of millikelvin are visible.
 In proximity of the cathode, the temperature rises towards the centre of the cathode.
 Isolated by the reflector panels, a slight temperature separation of the active volume and the space behind the reflectors is visible.
 The argon injected through the inlets sinks because it has a lower temperature with respect to the bulk and thus a higher mass density.
-The region around the wire grid frame is slightly colder than the bulk because the stainless steel of the frame carries heat efficiently towards the inner veto volume.
+The region around the wire grid frame is slightly colder than the bulk because the stainless steel of the frame carries heat efficiently towards the inner veto volume\footnote{The total heat conduction rate through the gate grid wires in this region of highest temperature gradient is estimated to be only a few milliwatts, thereby justifying their exclusion from the model from a thermal perspective.}.
 All other boundaries are well insulated with thick PMMA sheets.
 The volume-averaged temperature of the fluid is $\SI{88.15}{K}$.
 In figure~\ref{fig:Temperature_spatial_distribution_with_heat}~(bottom) we provide a map of the temperature difference of the simulation result to the saturation point.
 Although the temperature in the model is largely uniform, this map shows a gradient because the saturation temperature decreases upward due to hydrostatic pressure.
 While at the cathode depth the liquid is sub-cooled by $\SI{4}{K}$, the temperature at the top of the model reaches as close as $\SI{0.4}{K}$ to the boiling point.
 However, even at the highest considered temperature of $\SI{92}{K}$ on the underside of the cathode window, the temperature throughout the model remains at least $\SI{55}{mK}$ below the boiling point.
 Note that this simulation does not include the gas phase and thus also no interaction with the gas pocket through phase change.